uche-inyama/HTML-CSS-Capstone/README.md

 # HTML-CSS-Capstone

-> The purpose of this project, is to evaluate my understanding of HTML and CSS
+> The purpose of this project, is to consolidate and evalute my understanding of the concepts
->
+> I had learned working HTML and CSS
 >

 ![capstone](https://user-images.githubusercontent.com/46329537/89739396-3e0a1400-da78-11ea-89bc-583d7389bafc.png)